 - Sustainable Societies; social and economic mechanisms that affect sustainable development.

-The programme ends with a degree project allows students the opportunity to investigate a problem in-depth, under the supervision of experienced practitioners and researchers.
-The topic for the degree project should be within the scope of the programme and relate to knowledge acquired through the courses.
-The thesis work is carried out in Sweden or abroad, and can be oriented towards research, technological development at a company or organisation, or a combination of both.
+The programme ends with a degree project that allows you to investigate a problem in-depth, under the supervision of experienced practitioners and researchers.
+The topic for the degree project should be within the programme's scope and relate to knowledge acquired through the courses.
+The degree project is carried out in Sweden or abroad and can be oriented towards research, technological development at a company or organisation, or a combination of both.

 Find out what students from the programme think about their time at KTH.

 Our society has significant challenges in managing a changing climate, developing and securing good water quality, developing systems for recycling materials and nutrients, and developing renewable and environmentally smart energy solutions.
 Therefore, the needs for environmental engineering expertise are almost endless, and the labour market is very diverse.
 Graduates will be able to work privately and publicly in environmental consultancies, with contractors, water- and wastewater companies or government agencies, both in Sweden and abroad.
 Examples of programme graduates' employers are SWECO, Stockholm Vatten, WSP, Swedish EPA, Tyréns, Geosigma, COWI, Vattenfall, and SIDA, as well as several international agencies.
 There are also graduates from the programme who go on doctoral studies at KTH or other universities worldwide.